Enimathi/M2_Embedded_Application-on-Light-Intensity/README.md

-# M2_Embedded_Light Intensity Measurement Using LDR and Atmega328
+# M2_Embedded_Light Intensity Measurement using LDR and Atmega328